Aritra37/EmployeeManagement/README.md

 Here are some credentials to use our app without any hassle.

     Admin Access Mail: admin@gmail.com Password: admin
-    Employee Access Mail: <employee email id> which you will get from the employees section in the admin panel	Password: test
+    Employee Access Mail: <employee email id> which you will get from the employees section in the admin panel.